20 March 2023

 The Agreement should clearly state any restrictions if applicable on the transferability of shares held by the founders.
 The lock-in of shares, vesting of shares, right of first refusal or right of first offer (as agreed upon between the founders) in case of any founder wanting to exit from the business and transfer of shares to legal heirs in case of death of a founder should all be covered under the Agreement.

 Confidentiality remains the prime aspect for the success of any business.
 The know-how, client information, pricing and future strategies along with any other business related information which if leaked to third parties would cause immeasurable damage to the business all should be protected with utmost care.
-It is absolutely essential to incorporate confidentiality obligations in the Agreement binding the founders to maintain adequate and reasonable levels of confidentiality during and after the term of their relationship with the business.
+It is absolutely essential to incorporate confidentiality obligations by inserting the clause in the Agreement thereby binding the founders to maintain adequate and reasonable levels of confidentiality during and after the end of the term of their relationship with the Company.

 vi.
 Intellectual Property

-In general, whatever ideas, inventions which a person develops, invents during his course of employment belongs to his employer.
-Co-founders are no exception to this.
-While each of them brings and contributes their ideas, thoughts, inventions.
-It is important that intellectual property rights are assigned in the name of the business and not remain in the name of any individual.
+In general terms, any intellectual property, trademark, etc. developed by any employee during the course of their employment belongs to his employer.
+It is pertinent to note that the co-founders are no exception to this.
+While each of them brings and contributes their ideas, thoughts, inventions it is important that intellectual property rights are assigned in the name of the business and not remain in the name of any individual.
 Intellectual property ownership can become a major point of dispute at a later stage.
 This situation can be avoided by incorporating a properly worded intellectual property assignment clause to ensure that all intellectual property that is developed during the course of the business by the founders, shall always be owned by the business.

 vii.
 Exit process

-In the case of removal of any of the co-founders due to reasons of underperformance or material breach of any responsibilities and obligations, the Agreement should state the manner to be adopted and the exit formalities.
-The Agreement should also include the situation where a founder wants to exit from the business and the manner by which assets will be divided.
+In the event of the removal of any of the co-founders due to reasons like underperformance or material breach of any responsibilities and obligations, the Agreement should state the manner to be adopted and the exit mechanism.
+The Agreement should incorporate clauses which provide for when a founder wants to exit from the business and the manner in which the assets will be divided.

 viii.
 Dispute resolution

-Possibility of differences and disputes between the co-founders during the life of a business cannot be ruled out.
+There is always a possibility of a conflict or dispute between the co-founders amidst running a business.
 These deadlocks have an adverse impact on the economic value of the enterprise as a whole, and therefore it is important to have a predetermined mechanism to resolve deadlocks.
 The Agreement should provide for a clear mechanism for resolution of deadlocks.
 The most common method is arbitration.

 x.
 Other key aspects to be kept in mind while preparing the Agreement should be the voting matters and governance issues in order to make decision making smoother in the long run.